Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Summary and conclusions

 \section{Summary and conclusions}

-We observed narrow-band signals ($\Delta\nu\leq$ 10 kHz) similar to the \wow near the hydrogen line, though significantly weaker.
-These signals align with those originating from cold hydrogen (HI) cloud regions positioned in front of a galactic hydrogen background.
-We propose that the \wow was caused by the abrupt brightening of the hydrogen line in these clouds due to stimulated emission from a transient and intense radiation source, such as a magnetar flare or a soft gamma repeater (SGR).
+We observed from the Arecibo Observatory narrowband signals ($\Delta\nu\leq$ 10 kHz) similar to the \wow near the hydrogen line, though significantly weaker.
+These signals are attributed to small cold \HI cloud regions within the galactic ISM.
+We propose that the \wow was caused by the abrupt brightening of the hydrogen line of these clouds triggered by an intense radiation source, such as a magnetar flare or a soft gamma repeater (SGR).

-The emission source must be positioned behind the cloud to facilitate observation of stimulated emission.
-This spatial alignment constitutes a rare occurrence and elucidates the previous lack of detection.
-In contrast, this inference suggests that the progenitor of the \wow resides at a greater distance than the clouds that produce the signal.
-Given the detectability of the clouds, as demonstrated in our data, this insight could enable precise localization of the signal's origin and permit continuous monitoring for subsequent events.

-Our hypothesis accounts for all observed characteristics of the \wow, introduces another source of false positives in technosignature searches, and suggests that this signal represented the first recorded astronomical maser flare in the hydrogen line.

-We will continue with Arecibo Wow! exploring our extensive sets of observations from Arecibo REDS.
-Future studies will incorporate archival data from the Arecibo Observatory, which is now hosted at the Texas Advanced Computing Center (TACC).
+The brightening of the cloud is similar to that from a maser flare but short-lived, from seconds to minutes.
+Astrophysical superradiance and masers involve coherent radiation, but they differ fundamentally in their mechanisms.
+Superradiance tends to produce short, intense bursts, whereas masers are associated with continuous or pulsed emission and are more commonly observed in various astrophysical environments.
+In particular, we showed that Dicke's supperradiance can explain the intensity and duration of the signal.
+The \wow might signify the first documented instance of an astrophysical maser-like flare or supperradiance of the 21-cm atomic hydrogen line.

+Our hypothesis explains all the discernible attributes of the \wow, namely its narrowband frequency, duration, intensity, absence of modulation, and rarity.
+However, it does not conclusively rule out the possibility that the signal may have originated from alternative sources, encompassing both artificial terrestrial or extraterrestrial origins.

+We advocate for a thorough examination of archival data as well as new observational efforts to accurately pinpoint the provenance of the signal or identify analogous \textit{wow signals} events.
+Since these \HI clouds are easy to recognize, it may be possible to determine the exact location of the source of the \wow.
+Identifying the trigger source, however, would prove challenging.
+It may be close or behind the cloud location, or far in the background.

+These signals are likely to escape detection, not only due to their scarcity and association with small \HI clouds, but also because contemporary observational strategies typically focus on broadband signals, prolonged integration times, or target much narrower signal bandwidths.
+It was not until we engaged in the search for 10 kHz narrowband signals, utilizing a drift (or mapping) mode, that the small \HI clouds came to our attention as a possible source for the \wow.

+Our study did not conclude that the \wow constituted evidence of a signal emanating from an extraterrestrial civilization.
+However, null results are instrumental in refining future technosignature searches.
+NASA and other agencies remain committed to their search for biosignatures within the atmospheres of potentially habitable exoplanets \citep{2018AsBio..18..663S}.